Rabraham1/Yahtzee_MR/README.md

                 Console.WriteLine("____________________________________________________________________________");
                 //Values from integers are shown within the scoresheet.

-                if (i < 13) //Conditional statment where if the rounds are less than 13 {
+                if (i < 13) //Conditional statement where if the rounds are less than 13 {
                     Console.WriteLine("- press 'Enter' to roll the 5 dice to start the round");//then this message appears Console.ReadLine();//Waits for the user to press enter }
             }
             Console.WriteLine("Congratulations!
-You have finsihed the game."); //Otherwise, the game is completed at the 13th round and the user is ideally able to see the prices of the Yahtzee game extracted from Amazon.
+You have finished the game."); //Otherwise, the game is completed at the 13th round and the user is ideally able to see the prices of the Yahtzee game extracted from Amazon.
             Console.WriteLine("You score is " + grandTotal + "!");
             Console.WriteLine("If you would like to purchase the game, the prices listed on Amazon are ");